Mzynga-Tech-Department/Counter-Docs/pages/dashboardOnboarding/termsandcondtions.md

 **Validation:**

-All checkboxes **must** be ticked before you can navigate to next page.
+ALL checkboxes **must** be ticked before you can navigate to next page.

 **Known issues / open questions:**
 - Button label ("YEAH WHEREVER") reads as placeholder/dev copy — confirm if intentional before shipping.